rganesna07/mockUp/README.md

 - **`styles.css`**: Change the styling to fit your design preferences.
 - **`script.js`**: Update the JavaScript logic for additional features or changes.

-### Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements or report bugs.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-### Contact

-For any questions or support, please contact [Your Name](mailto:your.email@example.com).

----

-Feel free to adjust any sections according to your specific needs or preferences!